kevinburke/telapi-python/docs/api/rest/resources.rst

    .. attribute:: voice_url

-      The URL Twilio will request when this phone number receives a call.
+      The URL Telapi will request when this phone number receives a call.

    .. attribute:: voice_method

-      The HTTP method Twilio will use when requesting the above Url.
+      The HTTP method Telapi will use when requesting the above Url.
 Either GET or POST.

    .. attribute:: voice_fallback_url

-      The URL that Twilio will request if an error occurs retrieving or executing the TwiML requested by Url.
+      The URL that Telapi will request if an error occurs retrieving or executing the TwiML requested by Url.

    .. attribute:: voice_fallback_method

-      The HTTP method Twilio will use when requesting the VoiceFallbackUrl.
+      The HTTP method Telapi will use when requesting the VoiceFallbackUrl.
 Either GET or POST.

    .. attribute:: status_callback

-      The URL that Twilio will request to pass status parameters (such as call ended) to your application.
+      The URL that Telapi will request to pass status parameters (such as call ended) to your application.

    .. attribute:: status_callback_method

-      The HTTP method Twilio will use to make requests to the StatusCallback URL.
+      The HTTP method Telapi will use to make requests to the StatusCallback URL.
 Either GET or POST.

    .. attribute:: sms_url

-      The URL Twilio will request when receiving an incoming SMS message to this number.
+      The URL Telapi will request when receiving an incoming SMS message to this number.

    .. attribute:: sms_method

-      The HTTP method Twilio will use when making requests to the SmsUrl.
+      The HTTP method Telapi will use when making requests to the SmsUrl.
 Either GET or POST.

    .. attribute:: sms_fallback_url

-      The URL that Twilio will request if an error occurs retrieving or executing the TwiML from SmsUrl.
+      The URL that Telapi will request if an error occurs retrieving or executing the TwiML from SmsUrl.

    .. attribute:: sms_fallback_method

-      The HTTP method Twilio will use when requesting the above URL.
+      The HTTP method Telapi will use when requesting the above URL.
 Either GET or POST.

    .. attribute:: uri

-      The URI for this resource, relative to https://api.twilio.com.
+      The URI for this resource, relative to https://api.telapi.com.

-.. autoclass:: twilio.rest.resources.AvailablePhoneNumber
+.. autoclass:: telapi.rest.resources.AvailablePhoneNumber
    :members:

    .. attribute:: friendly_name